 The lotuses in various stages of blooming, represent the worlds and beings in various stages of evolution.
 Mahalakshmi, an aspect of Durga, is shown with eight hands.
 The bow and arrow, mace and discus are added.
 The fruit denotes the fruits of our labor.
 Without the grace of Lakshmi, out toil is of no avail.
 The coconut with the shell, kernel and water connotes that she is the origin of the three levels of creation, the gross, the subtle and the extremely subtle.
 When the fruit is a pomegranate or a citron, it signifies that the various created worlds are under her control and she transcends them all.
 A bilva fruit, incidentally, not tasty or attractive, but good for health, represents moksha - the pinnacle of spiritual life.

-Some sculptures depict lakshmi with an owl as her vaahana (carrier).
+Some sculptures depict Lakshmi with an owl as her vaahana (carrier).
 This oddity can be appreciated when the symbology is unravelled.
 In Sanskrit, Uluka stands for an owl.
-Uluka is also one of the names of lndra, the king of gods, personifying wealth, power and glory.
+Uluka is also one of the names of Indra, the king of gods, personifying wealth, power and glory.
 Thus, Lakshmi, the goddess of fortune, could not have found a better person to ride on, than the king of gods.
 This comparison of Indra's glory to a partially blind and uncouth bird warns the seekers of secular instead of spiritual wealth.
 When the owl is compared to the sthitha prajna, the enlightened person described in Bhagavadgita (Ch.2.69), the symbol means that Lakshmi is the mistress of spiritual wisdom.
 Another interpretation is "Shut not thy eyes to the light of wisdom from the Sun of knowledge".
 Out of consideration for mankind, the all compassionate mother has kept this personification of ignorance under her control.

-Lakshmi pooja is performed differently in the different parts of India.
+Lakshmi pooja or worship is performed differently in the different parts of India.
 In the North of India, Lakshmi is worshipped on the occasion of Diwali (festival of lights) while in the South of India, she is worshipped on Vara Maha Lakshmi vratham day, the first Friday of the month of Shravan.